Princess Anne in Somerset County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Historical Trust, Somerset County Historical Trust, Inc.

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Horticulture & Forestry.
+In addition, it is included in the Maryland Historical Trust series list.
 A significant historical month for this entry is March 1692.

 Location.
 38° 12.164′ N, 75° 41.566′ W. Marker is in Princess Anne, Maryland, in Somerset County.
-Marker is at the intersection of Somerset Avenue (Maryland Route 675) and Washington Street, on the right when traveling north on Somerset Avenue.
+It is at the intersection of Somerset Avenue (Maryland Route 675) and Washington Street, on the right when traveling north on Somerset Avenue.
 Touch for map.
-Marker is in this post office area: Princess Anne MD 21853, United States of America.
+Marker is at or near this postal address: 11714 Somerset Ave, Princess Anne MD 21853, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-St. Andrew's Episcopal Church (about 500 feet away, measured in a direct line); Somerset County Circuit Courthouse (about 600 feet away); Teackle Mansion (approx. 0.2 miles away); Princess Anne Town (approx. ¼ mile away); Manokin Presbyterian Church (approx. 0.3 miles away); Somerset County (approx. 0.4 miles away); Cultural Treasures (approx. 0.7 miles away); Princess Anne Treasures (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: St. Andrew's Episcopal Church (about 500 feet away, measured in a direct line); Somerset County Circuit Courthouse (about 600 feet away); Samuel Chase (about 600 feet away); Teackle Mansion (approx. 0.2 miles away); Acadians in Maryland (approx. Ό mile away); Princess Anne Town (approx. Ό mile away); Manokin Presbyterian Church (approx. 0.3 miles away); Somerset County (approx. 0.4 miles away).
 Touch for a list and map of all markers in Princess Anne.